-One of the toughest things about being an artist is trying to stand out from the crowd.
-So, I have decided to release my own reggae music and write my own reggae songs with my own vibe.
+One of the toughest things about being a new artist is trying to stand out from the crowd.
+But still, I have decided to release my own new reggae fusion music and write my own original reggae fusion songs with my own vibe.

 The music industry is now a place of opportunity for many.
 But with this comes the fact that trying to be visible to music lovers is hard work.
 There are many factors that can make your music different in a crowded market place and one of those is to have a different sound.
 So although trying to have your own sound is risky, if you get it right, it can make a big difference to your path to success.